bytecodealliance/component-docs/component-model/src/wit-overview.md

 ### Type aliases

-You can define convenience names for types using `type ... = ...`.
+You can define a new named type using `type ... = ...`.
 This can be useful for giving shorter or more meaningful names to types:

 ```
 type buffer = list<u8>